AdobeDocs/pdfservices-api-documentation/src/pages/overview/limits.md

 Adobe PDF Services API licensing is measured per Document Transaction which is based on the initial endpoint request (i.e., API call) and the digital output, with each operation in the table described below.
-Content limits apply and are provided along with examples for clarity.
+Usage limits apply and are provided along with examples for clarity.
 These limits do not apply to PDF Embed API.

 Paid credentials enable a greater processing quota and require entering into a separate written agreement.
-To learn more, please see [pricing page](/document-services/pricing/#main) for purchase options.

-Document Transactions for the Operations below resulting in a Document will be counted with the following page limits:
+To learn more, please see [pricing page](/document-services/pricing/#main) for purchase options.Document Transactions for the Operations below resulting in a Document will be counted with the following page limits.

 <InlineAlert slots="text"/>

-Document Transactions for the Operations below resulting in a Document will be counted with the following page limits:<ul><li>Extract Operation: 1 Document Transaction for up to 5 pages</li><li>Accessibility Auto-Tag Operation: 10 Document Transactions per page</li><li>All other Operations: 1 Document Transaction for up to 50 pages</li></ul>
+<ul><li>Extract Operation: 1 Document Transaction for up to 5 pages</li><li>Accessibility Auto-Tag Operation: 10 Document Transactions per page</li><li>All other Operations: 1 Document Transaction for up to 50 pages</li></ul>

 ###  Document Transaction Definitions